Ramon Revilla Sr.: Revilla statue

 On his 84th birthday, a statue was unveiled to the public.
 The 10 m bronze statue was made by Filipino sculptor and national artist Eduardo Castrillo.
 It was unveiled at Revilla's residence in Bacoor, Cavite.
 Also during this event, Revilla's children gave him another surprise by officially opening the "Memo Revilla," a museum showcasing his old photographs and film memorabilia such as the "anting-anting" (amulet) and "panday" (sword).
 His star-studded birthday celebration was attended by the biggest names in Philippine show business and politics alike.
 Former presidents Joseph Ejercito Estrada and Gloria Macapagal Arroyo were among the big personalities who came to the event.

+Electoral history

+Electoral history of Ramon Revilla Sr.